yiangmeng/aws-serverless-debugging/0_LambdaApp/README.md

 ## Completion

 Congratulations!
 You have successfully created a Lambda Application, cloned the project Git repository to your workstation and tested the sample REST API.
-In the next [Serverless Application Model (SAM) Module](../1_ServerlessApplicationModel), you will learn more about SAM and how to use it test your API locally.
+In the next module  [1.
+Serverless Application Model (SAM) Module](../1_ServerlessApplicationModel), you will learn more about SAM and how to use it test your API locally.